How It Works

 Our disinfectant is on the EPA list N and meets the criteria for use against SARS-COV-2, the virus that causes COVID-19.
 It meets the emerging pathogen requirement for viruses showing efficacy against envelope and non-envelope viruses, both small and large when used in accordance with the directions for use against Norovirus on hard, porus/non-porous surfaces.

-It has been scientifically proven to kill 99.999% of viruses, bacteria, mold, allergens and odors including those listed below.
+It has been scientifically proven to kill 99.9% of viruses, odor-causing bacteria, mold, allergens and odors including those listed below.